Romanian buffalo: Origin and development

 The Romanian buffalo breed originates from the Mediterranean type of water buffalo.
 Introgression has been made since 1960 from Murrah buffalo stock from Bulgaria.
-Herdbook was established in 1987.
+A herdbook was established in 1987.

-The Romanian population consists of three different buffalo types: Carpathian type, Danubian buffalo and the one improved through the Indian Murrah buffalo.
+The Romanian population consists of three different buffalo types: Carpathian type, Danubian buffalo and one improved through the Indian Murrah buffalo.
 The most numerous Romanian buffalos are the Carpathian type, which presents a valuable genetic resource, being well adapted to the cold climate.